cornelous/dailytimesOLD/content/plugins/cleantalk-spam-protect/readme.txt

  * Traffic acquisition and user loyalty.
  * 24/7 technical support.
  * Clear statistics.
- * No captcha, puzzles, etc.
+ * No captcha (reCaptcha), puzzles, etc.
  * Free mobile app to control anti-spam function at your website.

+= Additional features =
+* Online, daily and weekly anti-spam reports traffic VS spam.
+* Apps for iPhone, Android to control anti-spam service, comments, signups, contacts.
+With traffic and spam statistics for last 7 days.
+* Anti-spam apps for most popular CMS on cleantalk.org.

 = How to protect sites from spam bots without CAPTCHA? = The most popular method is CAPTCHA - the annoying picture with curved and sloping symbols, which are offered to the visitor to fill in.
 It is supposed that spam bots won't discern these CAPTCHA, but a visitor will.
 CAPTCHA provokes great irritation, but if one wants to speak out, he has to fill in these symbols time after time, making mistakes and starting once again.
 Sometimes CAPTCHA reminds doodle 2x year old child.
 For users with vision problems captcha is just an insurmountable obstacle.
 Users hate captcha.
 Captcha for users means "hate".
 Unreadable CAPTCHA stops about 80% of site visitors.
 After 2 failed attempts to bring it up to 95% reject further attempts.
 At the sight of CAPTCHA and after input errors, many visitors leave the resource.
 Thus, CAPTCHA helps to protect the resource both from bots and visitors.
 CAPTCHA is not a panacea from spam.
 Doubts Concerning the Need for CAPTCHA?

-= Additional features =
-* Online, daily and weekly anti-spam reports traffic VS spam.
-* Apps for iPhone, Android to control anti-spam service, comments, signups, contacts.
-With traffic and spam statistics for last 7 days.
-* Anti-spam apps for most popular CMS on cleantalk.org.

 = We recommend =
 Audience engagement plugin <a href="http://wordpress.org/plugins/feedweb/">Feedweb</a>

-    Max power, all-in-one, premium anti-spam WordPress plugin.
+> Max power, all-in-one, premium anti-spam WordPress plugin.
 No comments & registrations spam, no contact spam, protects any forms.
 Just install and forget spam.

 == Installation ==
+= Setup anti spam plugin =
 1. Download, install and activate Anti-spam by CleanTalk.
 1. Get Access key <a href="https://cleantalk.org/register?platform=wordpress" target="_blank">https://cleantalk.org/register</a>
-1. Enter Access key at the plugin settings.
+1. Enter Access key on the plugin settings,

+> WordPress console -> Settings -> CleanTalk

 1. Do dummy spam comment (registration or contact message) with email **stop_email@example.com**.
 You should see notice,

-    *** Forbidden.
-Sender blacklisted.
-Antispam service cleantalk.org. ***
+> *** Forbidden.
+Sender blacklisted. ***

+Done!
+= Manage and control spam protection =
-The setup is done!
-You can control anti-spam plugin by <a href="https://cleantalk.org/my" target="_blank">Dashboard</a> at the cleantalk.org or use <a href="https://play.google.com/store/apps/details?id=org.cleantalk.app">Android</a>, <a href="https://itunes.apple.com/us/app/cleantalk/id825479913?mt=8">iPhone</a> anti-spam app.
+Go to <a href="https://cleantalk.org/my" target="_blank">Dashboard</a> at the cleantalk.org or use <a href="https://play.google.com/store/apps/details?id=org.cleantalk.app">Android</a>, <a href="https://itunes.apple.com/us/app/cleantalk/id825479913?mt=8">iPhone</a> anti-spam app to manage and control spam protection.

 == Frequently Asked Questions ==

+= Does the plugin protects against brute force, DoS attacks as well as against spam attacks? = No, it doesn't.
+Anti-spam by CleanTalk **is only anti-spam solution** for comments, registrations and other other forms on a website.
+Plugin saves your time against manage spam problem, but doesn't protect against any security issues.

+= Does anti spam protection safe for mobile visitors? = Yes, it does.
+Plugin doesn't block mobile visitors as well as desktop websites visitors.
+Because this plugin uses several anti-spam tests to detect spam bots and lower false/positive rate.
+Multiple anti-spam tests helps avoid false/positive blocks for real website visitors even if one of tests failed.

 = How does the plugin work with spam comments? =
 Spam comments moves to SPAM folder or you can set option to silent ban spam comments.